Biggest Running Events and Marathons in Sonoma County

 Petaluma Clo Cow Half Marathon & 5K

 (September).
-The half marathon, 10K, and 5K race run beautiful courses through bucolic farm country and rolling hills dotted with plenty of cows — the course starts and ends in historic Petaluma’s downtown.
+The half marathon, 10K, and 5K race run beautiful courses through bucolic farm country and rolling hills dotted with plenty of cows - the course starts and ends in historic Petaluma's downtown.
 All finishers receive a unique cowbell medal.
-The 2018 race will be held Sept.
-16. More info.
+The 2019 race date is Sept.
+15. More info.

 (October): As the sun rises on race day, you'll head out into the beautiful Alexander Valley.
 With a mixture of flats and gently rolling hills, the course will take you amongst vineyards resplendent in fall colors, with views of the Russian River valley, with a varied terrain of paved country roads and groomed dirt/gravel country roads.
 The 2019 race is scheduled for Oct.
 20. More info.

 Healdsburg Wine Country Half Marathon and Hallowine 10K

-(October): Run through the Alexander and Dry Creek Valleys for an end of wine harvest and Halloween themed race.
+(October): Run through the Alexander and Dry Creek valleys for an end of wine harvest and Halloween themed race.
 The fall-colored vineyards will glow in the warm sunshine and you're bound to see some fun characters on the course.
 The Half Marathon course is very scenic and easy to medium difficulty, with gentle rolling terrain on backcountry roads.
 The Hallowine 10K starts at Martorana Family Winery and ends at the same Finish Line as the Half Marathon at Warm Springs Recreation Area.
 A Wine & Music Festival follows the race, so stick around for the Costume Contest and Awards Ceremony.
 The 2019 race will be held Oct.
 25-26.
 More info.

 Written by Sonoma Insider Suzie Rodriguez.